Niloy-Chakraborty/Webpage_Saliency_Prediction/README.md

 # Guidelines to use this Repository

-REQUIREMENTS: To avoid version conflicts, install tensorflow version 1.15.0, keras version 2.2.5
+## REQUIREMENTS:

-## REQUIREMENTS
+To avoid version conflicts, install tensorflow version 1.15.0, keras version 2.2.5